 Tantragee Aboretum, on the Maitai Valley side of the saddle, is planted with exotic deciduous trees and serves as a firebreak between the forestry blocks on Sharland Hill and Fringed Hill.
 It is a pleasant place for a walk or to stop for a picnic.

 The name ‘Tantragee’ is thought to be a corruption of ‘Tanderagee’, which was the name of early settler John Kidson’s Brook Valley property.
 Tanderagee is the name of a small town in Ireland.

-The Brook Valley end of Tantragee Road begins on the left immediately after Brook Street crosses The Brook (see Access tab above).
-There is a small car park which is primarily used for people riding Codgers MTB Park and Dun Mountain Trail.
+The Brook Valley end of Tantragee Road begins at the car park on the left immediately after Brook Street crosses The Brook (see Access tab above).

 On the Maitai Valley side there is a car park on the right hand side of Maitai Valley Road, immediately down-valley of the motor camp (signposted from the road as Dun Mountain Trail start).
 There is also a small car park on the right immediately after the motor camp, with a bridge across to the end of Maitai Valley Walkway.